Protecting Yourself From Cyber Crime

 Street crime is falling – thanks in part to the fact that fewer people carry cash.
 The bad news is, the criminals have moved online; a place from which they can tap into our most sensitive personal and financial information.

 So, given that the first step in preventing cyberattacks is awareness, we spoke with several cybersecurity experts from the legal, technical and law-enforcement worlds to get their perspectives on ways our clients can minimize the risk of these emerging threats.
-On May 31, 2017, we hosted a panel on cybersecurity with Imran Ahmad*, a Business Law Partner at Miller Thomson who leads the cybersecurity, data protection and privacy law practice at his firm; Larry Keating*, President and CEO of NPC, which specializes in secure computing and Kenrick Bagnall*, a Detective Constable and Cybercrime Investigator with the Toronto Police Force.
+We hosted a panel on cybersecurity with Imran Ahmad*, a Business Law Partner at Miller Thomson who leads the cybersecurity, data protection and privacy law practice at his firm; Larry Keating*, President and CEO of NPC, which specializes in secure computing and Kenrick Bagnall*, a Detective Constable and Cybercrime Investigator with the Toronto Police Force.
 For a link to our panelist biographies please click here.
 The following paper is a summary of the panel discussion.
 The article takes you behind the headlines to give you a better understanding of what damage is being done online and what can be done to protect against such risks.

 The majority of cybercriminals are looking for easy targets, note our experts, so a little prevention goes a long way to keep yourself safe.
 The panelists offer these nuts-and-bolts suggestions for avoiding hackers: